awerkamp/awerkamp/README.md

 I am currently interviewing for a full-time position in Software Development starting January

-I am a novice in the following technologies:
+I have experience in the following technologies:
-Java, Javascript, C++, Python, Github, Git, MySql, C#,
+Java, Javascript, C++, Python, Github, Git, MySql

 I am located in the Utah area and hope to stay in the area but may move depending on opportunities.